 The qualities people usually first notice in you

 - Physical fitness

 - Body language / Nonverbal cues

-Not necessary to exchange information but can be uncovered observing you environment
+Not necessary to exchange information, but can be uncovered observing your environment

 - Money / Resources